izzi-hassan/sdlta-frontend/README.md

 ## Assumptions I've made ##
-- One FLA (Front-Line Agent) uses a single instance of the application rather than multiple windows
+- One FLA (Front-Line Agent) uses a single instance of the application rather than multiple windows.
-- Currency codes are validly formatted (there is no need to trim and lowercase for comparison)
+- Currency codes are validly formatted (there is no need to trim and lowercase for comparison).
 - The Home Currency is the standard trading medium.
 Customers will either give us Home Currency to purchase other currency, or give us other currency to purchase Home Currency.
-Customers purchasing Home Currency is the same as them selling some other currency and receiving Home Currency in return
+Customers purchasing Home Currency is the same as them selling some other currency and receiving Home Currency in return.
+- I am also assuming that all currency codes are three digits

 ## Things I haven't fully implemented or accounted for ##
-- Authentication / Authorization (Admin / FLAs)
+- Authentication / Authorization (Admin / FLAs).
-- Ability to switch themes
+- Ability to switch themes.
 - Multiple instances of the app running in a single office with shared currency amounts
-- - I would expect this to be handled on the backend
+- - I would expect this to be handled on the backend.
+- Not handling the case when there is an API fetch happening with a rate refresh while a transaction is being processed.
+Once an agent initiates a transaction, the exchange rate at that instance is used.
+This is a real world observation but also trying to simplify in the interest of not spending too much time on this assignment.
+- I had added a logging mechanism to store past transactions in the state but I'm removing it for simplicity

 ## Create React App README ##